WWVT-FM

-WWVT (1260 kHz) and WWVT-FM (89.9 MHz) are non-commercial public radio stations.
-WWVT is licensed to Christiansburg, Virginia, and WWVT-FM is licensed to Ferrum, Virginia.
+WWVT (1260 AM) and WWVT-FM (89.9 FM) are a pair of non-commercial radio stations serving Southside Virginia: WWVT is licensed to Christiansburg, Virginia, United States, and WWVT-FM is licensed to Ferrum, Virginia, United States.
 They broadcast a classical music format and are owned and operated by Virginia Polytechnic Institute and State University.
-WWVT-FM is the flagship station of WVTF Music, a companion service to WVTF, Southwestern Virginia's NPR member news and information station.
-WWVT-AM-FM have their studios and offices at WVTF's facility in Roanoke.
+WWVT-FM is the flagship of WVTF Music, a companion service to WVTF, Southwestern Virginia's NPR member news and information station.
+WWVT-AM-FM have their studios at WVTF's facility inside the WVTF Public Radio Broadcast Center on Kingsbury Lane in Roanoke.

-WWVT-FM has an effective radiated power (ERP) of 1,100 watts.
-The transmitter is on Waidsboro Road in Ferrum.
-WWVT 1260 has a power of 5,000 watts by day and 25 watts at night.
-Its transmitter is on Walton Road at Caboose Road in Radford.
+WWVT-FM's transmitter is sited on Waidsboro Road in Ferrum, while WWVT's transmitter is sited on Walton Road at Caboose Road in Radford.
 Programming is also heard on a series of rebroadcasters and FM translators around Southwest Virginia.

-Programming

-WWVT-AM-FM are the flagship stations of WVTF Music.
-Much of the network's weekday programming is classical music, from midnight to early evenings.
-Weeknights are devoted to jazz music.

-Weekends include blocks of album adult alternative (AAA), bluegrass, Americana and opera.
-National and regional shows include Metropolitan Opera radio broadcasts, Sunday Baroque, Mountain Stage, The Thistle and Shamrock, All Songs Considered, Pipedreams and American Routes.